About Aaron

 In September 2016, Aaron invited Nona Malki from Vancouver, BC, to guest teach at his first workshop, Nirkoda Mi'Nona.
 The odd title, literally translated "let's dance from Nona," was due to his poor Hebrew and very mild dyslexia — he meant Nirkoda Im Nona, which means, "let's dance with Nona."
 The workshop featured 87 attendees; dances taught by Nona, Loui Tucker, Karina Lambert, and Latishya Steele; and DJing by Aaron.
 The event was a hit, and Aaron used it as a jumping-off point to announce Nirkoda Ba'Kerem, a full Israeli dance camp scheduled for October 2017.
 Unfortunately, the venue, URJ Camp Newman, burned in the Sonoma County fires three weeks prior to the event, causing its cancellation.
 A year later, Aaron planned another workshop, properly titled Nirkoda Im Ohad, with guest choreographer Ohad Atia, at which he announced the reboot of Nirkoda Ba'Kerem in November 2019.
 This time, the camp happened at the beautiful and not-on-fire Wonder Valley Ranch and Resort in Sanger, CA, and was a smashing success.

 In the mean time, Aaron also began teaching Israeli dances for the international folk dance community.
 He brought Holech U'va to the November 2017 Officers' Ball in Hayward, CA, and Hora to Lucy Chang's December 2017 Moveable Feet party.
 All of this lead up to his joining the 2018 faculty for the Stockton Folk Dance Camp, which is the longest-running folk dance camp in North America.
-After that, he continued to teach at the Mendocino Folklore Camp in 2019 and Laguna Festival in 2020.
+After that, he continued to teach at the Mendocino Folklore Camp in 2019, Laguna Festival in 2020, and Mainewoods in 2022 and 2023.
 He looks forward to learning even more wonderful dances from around the world, as well as sharing those from Israel.

 As COVID-19 hit and changed the world of folk dance, Aaron adapted by moving much of his dance efforts to an online platform.
 He is a regular leader at the Chicago Virtual Israeli Dance session, a markid at the Global 24-Hour Marathon, and the co-founder, along with Orly Star from Los Angeles, of the weekly Zoom-Cali session.
 He was even faculty at the fully virtual Stockton 2020 camp!

 Aaron is still wildly enthusiastic about Israeli dance!
 He loves the community, the people, and of course, the dancing itself.
-So, come try Camp Nirkoda Ba'Kerem and the Nirkoda!
-Saturday session.
+So, come try Camp Nirkoda Ba'Kerem and Nirkoda Le'Chayim on Thursday.
 Kadima!